devasur/kiva-oauth-demo/README.md

 2. npm install<br>
 3. node app.js<br>

-Navigate to http://test.bonigopalan.com:3000 (This is infact your localhost, and we are spooking it through the fake DNS entry in the hosts file).
+Navigate to http://test.bonigopalan.com:3000 (This is infact your localhost, and we are spofing it through the fake DNS entry in the hosts file).
 Click on 'Authenticate with Kiva' button.

 To USE it with your app
 =======================